gramm-ai/Rocket-Nose-Thermal-Analysis/README.md

 ## 🚀 Overview

-A high-performance thermal analysis system for rocket nose cone geometries, implementing GPU-accelerated finite element analysis (FEA) to simulate aerodynamic heating during atmospheric flight.
+This is a project that demonstrates differential physics engine that performs GPU-accelerated finite element analysis (FEA) using Pytorch.
+The simulate performs heat accumulation, diffusion, and loss at the nose of Falcon 9 rocket for 60 seconds following the launch.
 The system evaluates six different nose cone profiles in parallel, providing comparative thermal performance metrics critical for aerospace design decisions.

 ### Key Features